 License and Certifications

-Marissa is currently working towards licensure as a psychologist (LP) in Minnesota and her certification for the Association for Applied Sport Psychology (AASP-CC).
+Marissa is currently a licensed psychologist (LP) in Minnesota and is working towards her certification for the Association for Applied Sport Psychology (AASP-CC).

 Pollack, M.H., & Norman, M. (2016).
 We All Start Somewhere.
 In Cremades J.G., & Tashman, L (Eds.).
 Global practices and training in applied sport, exercise, and performance psychology: A case study approach (pp. 13-20).
 New York: Routledge, Taylor & Francis Group.